 Friends Summary

-0 186 tarjetas emigdiokaz
+0 147 tarjetas emigdiokaz

 descargar mp3 imprimir jugar test de práctica

-término American English definición American English
+término definición

 empezar lección

-I just feel like someone reached down my throat, grabbed my small intestine, pulled it out of my mouth and tied it around my neck.
+I just feel like someone reached down my throat, grabbed my small intestine, (pulled it out) of my mouth and tied it around my neck.

 empezar lección